Binay1/jlox/README.md

 	me.sayHello();

-The way to attach data is to follow instance name by a dot(.), write the property name and assign a value.
+The way to attach new fields is to follow instance name by a dot(.), write the property name and assign a value.

 	me.name = "Binay";